martijnvwezel/watermeter-esphome/README.md

 # ESPHome Project Template

-This repo serves as a template for creating a new ESPHome project.
+This repo serves as a template for creating a new Watermeter ESP32 project.

 It includes a GitHub workflow that will automatically build the configuration(s) and then deploys a simple website via GitHub pages that utilises [ESP Web Tools](https://esphome.github.io/esp-web-tools/) for users to